AsyaTea/Pitstop/README.md

 # Pitstop

 PitStop is an iOS App to track your car's expenses.
-This project is currently being developed in team with [Ivan Voloshchuk](https://github.com/IV0000), [Francesco Puzone](https://github.com/morbuen) and [Anna Antonova](https://github.com/Oneanya21).
+This project has been developed in team with [Ivan Voloshchuk](https://github.com/IV0000), [Francesco Puzone](https://github.com/morbuen) and [Anna Antonova](https://github.com/Oneanya21).

 ## Overview
 The first time you download the app, you are invited through the on-boarding to insert your car's data such as brand, model and fuel type.